softminus/HEAI/README.md

 * I haven't started implementing the receiver components yet.

+## TODO/plan

+* demodulate GMSK IQ samples (with gnuradio)

+* write gateware to interface FPGA board with LMS6002D board (read/write to its SPI registers)

+* UART command scheme (parsing and comman/data ringbuffers)

+* simulate fading channel with LO frequency/phase offsets, delay, and small clock phase/frequency offsets

+* investigate training sequence correlation (first in python/haskell, then in verilog) for estimating LO fine freq/phase offset + clock phase/freq

+* look into nmigen or clash for implementing DSP components of receiver

 ## Warning
 The code in this repository is very incomplete.
 Do not use it for broadcasting RF unless you do appropriate conformance testing, since I haven't yet.